 This recipe is used for reducing FORS1 and FORS2 LSS, MOS and MXU scientific spectra applying the extraction mask and the normalised flat field created by the recipe fors\calib.
+In case of a standard star observation, efficiency and response curves are also calculated.

 The slit spectra are bias subtracted, flat fielded if requested, and remapped eliminating the optical distortions.
 The input wavelength calibration can optionally be adjusted to a number of reference sky lines.
 Finally, objects are searched and extracted from all the slit spectra.